Megillat Taanit: Structure

 The many quotations from Megillat Taanit in the Talmud are all taken from the Aramaic text and are introduced by the word "ketib" = "it is written".
 This text, which had been committed to writing and was generally known, was explained and interpreted in the same way as the Bible.
 The Talmud does not include a single quotation from the scholium.
-Although the comments found in the scholium are mentioned in the Talmud, they are not credited to Megillat Taanit, but are quoted as independent baraitot, so that the scholium took them from the Talmud, and not vice versa.
-Schmilg provides references intended to prove an earlier origin for the scholium; however, these sources merely prove that the scholiast intended to make his work pass for a product of the tannaitic period.
+Although the comments in the scholium are mentioned in the Talmud, they are not credited to Megillat Taanit.
+They are quoted as independent baraitot, so the scholium took them from the Talmud, not vice versa.
+Schmilg provides references intended to prove an earlier origin for the scholium; However, these sources merely prove that the scholiast intended to make his work pass for a product of the tannaitic period.

-As the text and the scholium of Megillat Taanit are distinct in form and in language, so do they differ also in historical accuracy.
-The text is an actual historical source, whose statements may be regarded as authentic, while its dates are reliable if interpreted independently of the scholium.
-The scholium, on the other hand, is of very doubtful historical value and must be used with extreme caution.
-Although it contains some old baraitot which are reliable, the compiler has mixed them with other, unhistorical, accounts and legends, so that even those data whose legendary character has not been proved can be credited only when they are confirmed by internal and external evidence.
+As the text and the scholium of Megillat Taanit are distinct in form and language, they also differ in historical accuracy.
+The text is an actual historical source whose statements may be regarded as authentic, while its dates are reliable if interpreted independently of the scholium.
+On the other hand, the scholium is of very doubtful historical value and must be used with extreme caution.
+Although it contains some reliable baraitot, the compiler has mixed them with other ahistorical accounts and legends so that even those data whose legendary character has not been proved can be credited only when confirmed by internal and external evidence.

-In some editions, a third section appears: the "final discourse" (Hebrew ma'amar aharon) which lists days on which one should fast (in contrast to the rest of Megillat Taanit, which lists days on which fasting is forbidden).
+In some editions, a third section appears: the "final discourse" (Hebrew ma'amar aharon), which lists days on which one should fast (in contrast to the rest of Megillat Taanit, which lists days on which fasting is forbidden).
 This section dates to the period of the Geonim.

 Authorship of the Aramaic text

-The Talmud, and the scholium to Megillat Taanit itself, provide slightly different accounts of the authorship of Megillat Taanit:
+The Talmud and the scholium to Megillat Taanit itself provide slightly different accounts of the authorship of Megillat Taanit: